emcache/emcache/README.md

 For that specific benchmark two nodes were used, one for the client and one for the Memcached server, using 32 TCP connections and using 32 concurrent Asyncio tasks - threads for the use case of Pymemcache.

-In the first part of the benchmark the client tried to run as much `set` operations it could, and in a second step the same was done but using `get` operations.
+In the first part of the benchmark, the client tried to run as much `set` operations it could, and in a second step the same was done but using `get` operations.

 | Client       | Concurrency    | Sets opS/sec  | Sets latency AVG  |  Gets opS/sec      | Gets latency AVG |